shrihari-kulkarni-25/academyeureka-microservices/README.md

 # Usage

+Note: Make sure that "discoveryservice" is started first always so that the rest of the micro-services can register themselves when started

-Start the applications in the following order
+Start the applications in the following order:
 1) discoveryservice
 2) courseservice
 3) facutlyservice